 - While the sweet potatoes are baking, combine the ingredients for the pistachios.
 Spread on a tray covered with parchment and pop in the oven.
 Bake for about 8 minutes or so until the sesame seeds are golden.
 Watch closely- I usually make nuts at 350˚F but the potatoes do well at 400˚F. Remove the pistachios from the oven and let cool.

 - Combine the ingredients for the dressing in a jar and shake well.

-- When the sweet potatoes are tender, remove from the pan and return the pan to the oven.
+- When the sweet potatoes are tender, remove from the pan, pour out any remaining water and return the pan to the oven.
 Let heat for 20 minutes.
 Once the sweet potatoes are cool enough to handle, slice in half lengthwise.
 When the pan is hot again, remove from the oven, add the ghee, and place the sweet potatoes in the pan cut-side down.
 Return the pan to the oven, without the lid, and roast the sweet potatoes for another 20 minutes.